mfschmidt/stare_pet/docs/index.rst

-..
-STARE documentation master file, created by sphinx-quickstart on Tue Dec  7 22:27:58 2021.
+.. py_stare_pet documentation master file, created by sphinx-quickstart on Tue Dec  7 22:27:58 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to STARE's documentation!
+Welcome to py_stare_pet's documentation!
 =================================

 .. toctree::